gfx-labs/oku-custom-order-types/README.md

 5. Tokens and Routers are whitelisted for security, specifically in order to avoid malicious external calls by manipulating the `target` and/or `txData`.
 6. Only orders that can be filled per their user specified parameters (prices, slippage, etc) should be fillable, if any such orders are fillable outside these parameters, then this would be a vulnerability.
 7. Oracle Providers are assumed to serve high quality data, currently only ChainLink on chain oracles are used.
 Oracles are assumed to return a USD price in 1e8 terms.
 Issues related to stale or otherwise incorrect responses from external oracles are considered to be out of scope
+8. Contract owners should not be able to steal user funds.
+User funds should only exist on `Bracket`, `StopLimit`, or `OracleLess`.
+Collected fees should only exist on `AutomationMaster`.
+There is the option for admins to cancel user orders and waive the refund, this is to remove broken or stale orders, should such issues arise.
+The funds from orders cancelled in this way will be locked on the contract and are not available to be stolen by anyone.